-Following the first assessment of the theatre course some adjustments have been made to the guide in order to improve the effectiveness of the assessment process.
+Following the first assessment of the theatre course, some adjustments have been made to the guide in order to improve the effectiveness of the assessment process.
 These updates include:

-- · Amendments to the wording of assessment criteria - Minor updates to the assessment task instructions (including academic honesty, authentication and reinforcing the necessary processes for creating work) - Clarification of subject specific terminology
+- · Amendments to the wording of assessment criteria - Minor updates to the assessment task instructions (including academic honesty, authentication and reinforcing the necessary processes for creating work) - Clarification of subject specific terminology.

 The new guide, which will be published on the OCC in February 2017, will affect all theatre assessments from May 2017 onwards.
-To enable teachers to begin using the updated criteria as soon as possible, a pre-publication draft of the criteria updates for all four of the assessment tasks will be published on the OCC in September 2016.
+To enable teachers to begin using the updated criteria as soon as possible, a pre-publication draft of the criteria updates for all four of the assessment tasks is now available on the OCC.